-Around the Clock Imaging is organized by Penn Radiology CME and will be held from Jul 29 - Aug 02, 2019 at Fairmont Pacific Rim, Vancouver, British Columbia, Canada.
+Around the Clock Imaging is organized by Penn Medicine - Department of Radiology and will be held from Jul 29 - Aug 02, 2019 at Fairmont Pacific Rim, Vancouver, British Columbia, Canada.

 This CME activity is designed to educate academic and private practice neuroradiologists, musculoskeletal radiologists, cardio-thoracic radiologists, general radiologists, fellows, and residents.
 Related health care professionals that might be interested in this course include neurologists, ER physicians, related surgical specialists, and radiology technologists.